Dr-Mx/bexhill-osm/README.md

  - Geolocate user and get walking directions from that point
  - Historic tour articles that link to various overlays on the map
  - Direct link to edit an element on OSM or leave a note
- - Share current map state with permalink
+ - Share current map state with dynamic permalink
  - Various settings to adjust map display
+ - OpenWeatherMap API
  - Debugging tools

 ## Attribution